ninovvas/angular-my-book-library/README.md

 - Search for the books in the library for the current user
 - Set a rating for each added book
 - Set the status if the book is already read
+- Get the number of the read books
 - Error Handling and data validation for all forms
 - Documentation has been created with [Compodoc](https://compodoc.app/)